Group least squares regression for linear models with strongly correlated predictor variables: Group approach to the least squares regression

-In this section, we illustrate the group-based approach to the least squares regression using simulated data.
-For simplicity, we use the following small model with 6 predictor variables containing two strongly correlated groups $\mathbf{X}_1$ and $\mathbf{X}_2$,
+In this section, we present the group approach through examples.
+In particular, we present a group effect based analysis on the prediction accuracy of the least squares estimated model.
+For simplicity, we use a small model (\ref{m10}) throughout this section but there is no loss of generality as similar results can be obtained for models of any size.
+Consider model (\ref{m10}) with 6 predictor variables in 4 groups $\mathbf{X}_1=[\mathbf{x}_1,\mathbf{x}_2]$, $\mathbf{X}_2= [\mathbf{x}_3,\mathbf{x}_4]$, $\mathbf{X}_3=[\mathbf{x}_5]$ and $\mathbf{X}_4=[\mathbf{x}_6]$,